RomainValmo/killersh/kubernetes-secret-usage/step4/text.md

-As you can see by default yours secrets are stored in plain text or just base64 encoded into ETCD.
+As you can see by default, yours secrets are stored in plain text or just base64 encoded into ETCD.

-Let's show, how to increase sécurity.
+Let's show, how to increase security.

 1- Write an encryption configuration file.
 Use the following code. and save it as encrypt.yaml

+Use path `\root\encrypt.yaml`

 ```
 apiVersion: apiserver.config.k8s.io/v1